-There are 70 miles of railway line between the city of Cusco and the station of Puente Ruinas or Machu Picchu.
+There are 70 miles of railway line between the city of Cusco and the station of Puente Ruinas.
 The trip starts in the station of San Pedro in Cusco, zig-zagging up the Picchu mountain until it reaches the highest point, a spot called “El Arco” (the arch), in the northwest part of the city.
 The route then descends to the villages of Poroy, Cachimayo and lzcuchaca until it reaches the Anta plains, an extensive cattle area.
 It climbs down the gully of Pomatales before descending to the Sacred Valley of the Incas, arriving at the station of Pachar.
 The route then crosses the Urubamba River to the right bank and arrives at the station of Ollantaytambo – train station for those boarding the train in the Sacred Valley.

 One cannot pinpoint the first to populate these lands, as it was a time of occupation rather than foundation.
 Machu Picchu was visited by explorers well before Hiram Bingham, although with little success.
 These included Antonio Raymondi, the Count of Sartiges and Charles Wiener.
 Other visits included one in July 1909 by the Santander brothers, whose inscription can be found carved into the base of the Temple of the Sun.
 At the same time, Peruvian explorers Enrique Palma, Augustin Lizárraga and Gavino Sánchez arrived at the citadel by the route of San Miguel.